Application guidelines for TIA Postdoc call

 Is it possible to form a consortium of different organizations?

-- Yes, several collaborators can be involved in a project.
-However, the application is always made in the name of the academic organization and only one company can be named as the industrial partner.
+- Several collaborators can be involved in a project.
+However, the application is always made in the name of the academic organization and only one company can be named as the industrial partner to a project funded by the Foundation.

 The application should include the industrial partner’s in-kind budget and a description of in-kind contributions.
 What does this mean?